 - Annual evaluations or reviews for the time you claim as qualifying employment on your EOT Application.
 These can help establish that your employment was as an officer with duties (such as bearing arms, making arrests, conducting investigations, enforcing traffic regulations, investigating traffic crashes, supervising inmates, etc.) that support your EOT claim.
-These can be particularly helpful is establishing whether or not a military police assignment included law enforcement duties.
+These can be particularly helpful in establishing whether or not a military police assignment included law enforcement duties.

 - Training records related to the high liability training areas listed in the instructions that accompany the EOT Evaluation Application Form.
 These records may be certificates of attendance or excerpts from regular training records made by your employer or a training center.

-- A letter from your commanding officer or agency chief which confirms the service as a law enforcement or correctional officer as claimed on your EOT Application.
+- A letter from your commanding officer or agency chief which confirms the service as law enforcement or correctional officer as claimed on your EOT Application.